shreyakri88-stack/AI-Prompt-Interactive-SaaS-Landing-Page-with-Scroll-Animations/prompt.md

 The final project should include:

-- Smooth animated storytelling experience
+- Smooth animated storytelling experience-Website should feel immersive and cinematic.
-- Responsive portfolio UI
+- Responsive portfolio UI-Interface should adapt cleanly to all devices.
-- Functional animated contact modal
+- Functional animated contact modal-Popup form must work completely.
-- Secure backend integration
+- Secure backend integration-APIs should safely process user data.
-- Email notification system
+- Email notification system-Owner receives submission alerts automatically.
-- Graceful error handling
+- Graceful error handling-Errors should be managed without breaking UX.
-- Deployment-ready architecture
+- Deployment-ready architecture-Project should be structured for real hosting environments.
-- Documentation for setup and environment variables
+- Documentation for setup and environment variables-Setup instructions should explain secure credential configuration.